Mohnish27-dev/Indigenous_Culture_Chatbot_Community/README.md

 ## 🔑 API Endpoints

-- `POST /api/chat` - Send a question and receive an AI-generated answer
+- `POST /api/chat` - Send a question and receive an AI-generated answer or Sign in with credentials
-- `GET /api/chat-history` - Retrieve user's chat history
-- `POST /api/auth/signin` - Sign in with credentials
-- `GET /api/auth/session` - Get current user session

 ## 🌟 Key Features Explained